 Welcome to The Mindfulness Clinic.
 My name is Gerry Cunningham (CBT Therapist, Psychotherapist, Mindfulness Teacher).
-At the Mindfulness Clinic, I work with adults, groups, adolescents, schools corporate and community groups.
+At the Mindfulness Clinic, I work with adults, groups, adolescents through face-to-face therapy, online therapy or telephone counselling.
 I am here to answer any questions and thoughts you may have about accessing CBT, psychotherapy or joining a mindfulness eight-week programme.
 So please, get in touch and telephone 087-7989301 for a free 15-minute consultation.

 Compassion and Understanding

-My approach is based on acceptance, compassion, non-judgement, empathy, confidentiality, deep listening, care, respect and the therapeutic relationship.
+My approach is based on acceptance, non-judgement, empathy, confidentiality, deep listening, compassionate care, respect and the therapeutic relationship.

 Clinical Excellence and Evidence-Based Approaches

 I am committed to therapeutic approaches that are researched, proven and effective.
 My main priority and focus is the therapeutic relationship and receiving client feedback to tailor the therapy sessions to facilitate client preferences by using two simple scales to track and enhance outcomes with a personalised approach via Feedback Informed Treatment.
 Every person is unique and so is the experience of therapy.
 I create high quality and engaging sessions specially tailored to your needs that can bring about positive change, hope, and resilience.

 An integrative approach to psychotherapy involves synthesising the best elements from more than one style of therapy in order to tailor the counselling or psychotherapy to the client’s specific needs.
 The approaches I integrate are person-centred, psychodynamic, gestalt, existential, transpersonal, cognitive behavioural therapy with a strong focus on present moment awareness and collaboration and partnership through the therapeutic relationship.